LUC9FER/Deep-Learning/README.md

     : dataset -> trainA -> Contains all the images of the animals / trainB -> Contains all the images of the human <br>
  * For doing data preperation you need to consider the above structure. <br>
  * For testing the model you have to follow the below mentioned structure to organize the data along with the trained weights: <br>
-    : pytorch-CycleGAN-and-pix2pix -> checkpoints (create if it's not present) / maps_cyclegan -> upload the weights / test_latest -> contains the generated images
+    : pytorch-CycleGAN-and-pix2pix -> checkpoints (create if it's not present) / maps_cyclegan -> upload the weights / test_latest -> contains the generated images         <br>
     : test -> testA -> put the animal images for testing / testB -> put the human images for testing <br>
  * Apart from these structure you also have to update all of the source & target path with you folder's path. <br>